-- understanding and application of different approaches relevant to this field. - an ability to critically interrogate multiple sources of knowledge on different approaches to the teaching of French as a foreign language and critically evaluate and review that knowledge and the manner in which the knowledge was produced. - the ability to select, evaluate and apply a range of different but appropriate methodologies used in a French foreign language. - design a series of lesson plans in an innovative way drawing upon an indepth knowledge of didactical methodologies and techniques relevant to this field. - present a lesson to and successfully manage a heterogeneous class. - the ability to reflect upon different assessment methods and to apply these correctly to assess the progress of learners. - critically evaluate his/her own teaching techniques and to make the necessary changes. - effectively use technology in the classroom.
+- integrated knowledge of and engagement in the methodology and didactics of teaching French as a foreign language and critical understanding and application of different approaches relevant to this field. - an ability to critically interrogate multiple sources of knowledge on different approaches to the teaching of French as a foreign language and critically evaluate and review that knowledge and the manner in which the knowledge was produced. - the ability to select, evaluate and apply a range of different but appropriate methodologies used in a French foreign language. - design a series of lesson plans in an innovative way drawing upon an indepth knowledge of didactical methodologies and techniques relevant to this field. - present a lesson to and successfully manage a heterogeneous class. - the ability to reflect upon different assessment methods and to apply these correctly to assess the progress of learners. - critically evaluate his/her own teaching techniques and to make the necessary changes. - · effectively use technology in the classroom.